Mortgages in Spain.

 What percentage of the property price does the bank finance?

-Spanish banks will finance a percentage of the cost of your property purchase that varies depending on your country of tax residence.
+Spanish banks will finance a certain percentage of the cost of your property purchase, depending on your country of tax residence.
+The percentage of the property price financed by a Spanish bank will be as follows:

 • 60% to 70% of the property price (or the "tasación") for Spanish tax non-residents who are, however, tax residents of the European Union.